 It’s no secret—I’m a superfan of cycle syncing to support your health and proper hormone function.
-I’ve written extensively about cycling syncing your food and cycle syncing your fitness because both can have a profound impact on how you look, feel, and perform long-term.
-Cycle syncing can help you reduce stress, balance hormones, optimize fertility, and yes—it can even help improve skin issues like acne and breakouts.
+I’ve written extensively about cycling syncing food and cycle syncing workouts because it can have a profound impact on how you look, feel, and perform.

-Cycle syncing your skin care is adapting the skin care products you use, such as your cleanser, toner, and moisturizer, to your menstrual cycle.
+Cycle syncing is adapting your life inputs, such as food, exercise, and skin care to your menstrual cycle to support your health and hormonal function.
+When it comes to skin care, this simply means shifting the skin care products you use, such as your cleanser, toner, and moisturizer, according to your menstrual cycle.

-You may have already noticed changes in your skin’s needs throughout the month.
-Sometimes, your skin may be slightly more oily or sensitive.
-This is 100% normal, and doesn’t mean anything is wrong or that you have a hormonal imbalance.
+You may have already noticed changes in your skin’s needs throughout your cycle.
+Sometimes, your skin may be slightly more oily or sensitive, while sometimes it might respond better to resurfacing treatments.
+This is because estrogen, progesterone, and testosterone influence your skin throughout your cycle.

 Hormones are your body’s chemical messengers.
 They are secreted into bloodstream and travel to specific tissues and organs to help them do their work.
 Every single day, hormones are responsible for coordinating and carrying out specific functions within our bodies.

 Testosterone stimulates the production of sebum, which is a waxy and oily substance created by your skin.
 In fact, studies suggest that people with acne may produce more testosterone than people who don’t.